EdgeApp/airbitz-cli/readme.md

 Install the CLI globally using `npm install -g airbitz-cli`.

-You can see documentation by running `airbitz-cli help`
+You can see documentation by running `airbitz-cli help`.

+Please note: There is a bug in `yarn` which prevents it from working with this repository.
+Use `npm` instead.

 ## Developing